Catskill909/chatroom/LOCAL_DEV_SETUP.md

 - If you ever see the UI but no chat/users, check your `.env` first!

+### Mission Note (Production)

+- Production prefers a single-container deploy using `Dockerfile.allinone` (app + MongoDB in one image).
+- For local dev, you typically run Mongo separately (Docker or Homebrew).
+Only set `MONGO_URI` when your DB is external/local.
+The all-in-one image does not need `MONGO_URI`.

 Follow these steps to run the chat app locally with both frontend and backend:

 ---